apmckinlay/natureapp/plants/yellslip.md

 Yellow Lady's Slipper often grows in **clumps** and can be found in moist, partially shaded meadows, forests, and bogs.

-**Did you know?** Don't pick or try to transplant Yellow Lady's Slipper as it is not common, slow growing, and has very specific soil and habitat requirements.
+**Did you know?** Don't pick or try to transplant Yellow Lady's Slipper as it is not relatively rare, slow growing, and has very specific soil and habitat requirements.

 <!-- generated, do not edit -->
 **See Also:**